Understanding Chronic Ischemic Microvascular Disease: Symptoms, Diagnosis, and Care

 Explore Treatment Options for Chronic Ischemic Microvascular Disease

 • Medications: Medications are vital for keeping blood pressure and cholesterol levels in check.
-Antihypertensives, statins, and antiplatelet agents are essential in your treatment plan.
+Antihypertensives, statins, and antiplatelet agents are essential in your .
 Statin therapy, in particular, has shown to significantly lower the risk of progression of white matter hyperintensities and other cerebrovascular issues, which are common as we age.

 The center represents the overall treatment approach, while each branch shows a different category of treatment.
 Follow the branches to see specific actions that can help manage the disease and improve quality of life.